Jean's Bible Study Topics of the New Testament

 Mk 7,32-37

-· (145b) Witness Ø Validity of Jesus Christ Ø Jesus’ works bear witness of Himself Ø Unique methods of healing -- Jesus used all sorts of ways to heal people, demonstrating that His healing power was not in the method that He used, but in His Father who enabled Him to perform miracles.
+(145b) Witness >> Validity of Jesus Christ >> Jesus’ works bear witness of Himself >> Unique methods of healing -- Jesus used all sorts of ways to heal people, demonstrating that His healing power was not in the method He used, but in His Father who enabled Him.
+Jesus wanted to continue going from town to town, preaching the gospel and healing the sick, but after getting so much publicity, He was forced to go underground; He didn’t want to be stuck ministering in the woods; He wanted to be with the people and model His ministry for His disciples, who would take the gospel to the world.

 Mk 7-36

-· (20l) Sin Ø Disobedience Ø Paying no attention to the word
+(20l) Sin >> Disobedience >> Paying no attention to the word

-· (70g) Authority Ø Familiar with the truth (enemy of discernment) Ø Familiar with Jesus in the flesh -- The people who disobeyed Jesus' orders not to tell anyone about His miraculous healings feared greatly the authorities of their day, knowing that if they didn't do exactly as they said, they could be thrown into prison, tortured, or even killed.
-However, they were not afraid of Jesus, and rightly so, since He never gave anyone a reason to be afraid of Him, though Christ has all authority in heaven and on earth.
-They knew He would do them no harm if they did not do what He said.
-They could have respected Him a little more and obeyed His wishes, especially since He just did them a great favor by healing the deaf man.
-It caused Jesus a lot of grief spreading it around that He had miraculous powers, because then the people came to see Him for all the wrong reasons, to watch the healing show.
-The crowds got bigger and attracted more attention to Himself and made Him work harder to stay alive and on God's timeline, "For it cannot be that a prophet should perish outside of Jerusalem," (Lk 13-33).
-He was the lamb of God; He was scheduled to be sacrificed on Passover and not before the time.
+(70g) Authority >> Sin of familiarity >> Familiar with the truth (enemy of discernment) >> Familiar with Jesus in the flesh -- The people who disobeyed Jesus' orders not to tell anyone about His miraculous healings feared greatly the authorities of their day, knowing that if they didn't do exactly as they said, they would be ostracized from the synagogue, or they could be thrown into prison, tortured, or even killed.
+However, they were not afraid of Jesus, and rightly so, since He never gave anyone reason to fear Him, though He has all authority in heaven and on earth.
+They knew He would do them no harm even if they disobeyed Him, though they could have respected His wishes a little more since He just did them a favor by healing their sick.
+It caused Jesus a lot of grief spreading word around that He had miraculous powers.
+The crowds got bigger and attracted more attention and made Him work harder to stay on God's timeline, "For it cannot be that a prophet should perish outside of Jerusalem," (Lk 13-33).
+He was the lamb of God, scheduled to be sacrificed on Passover and not before the time.

 Mk 8,1-9

-· (147c) Witness Ø Validity of Jesus Christ Ø Jesus’ works bear witness of Himself Ø Miracles signs and wonders Ø God exercises authority over His creation
+(147c) Witness >> Validity of Jesus Christ >> Jesus’ works bear witness of Himself >> Miracles signs and wonders >> God exercises authority over His creation

-· (229k) Kingdom of God Ø God’s kingdom is a living organism Ø Partaking of Jesus’ ministry -- There is no difference between this multitude who ate and was filled with bread and fish, and Israel in ancient times who gathered and ate the manna that fell from heaven.
+(229k) Kingdom of God >> God’s kingdom is a living organism >> Partaking of Jesus’ ministry -- There is no difference between this multitude who ate and was filled, and Israel in ancient times who gathered and ate the manna that fell from heaven.
 Both groups partook from the ministry of God.
-There is also no difference between the response of both groups, Israel in ancient times who forgot God while the manna was still in their mouths, and Israel in Jesus day whose stomachs were satisfied and later on condemned the one who fed them.
-Israel is not any worse than anyone else, however; we all would have acted just like them throughout the ages.
-Israel is therefore a microcosm of the rest of the world; others have condemned them, but they only prove they are no better than Israel, and that Israel is truly exemplary of them.
+There is also no difference between the response of both groups, Israel in ancient times who forgot God while the manna was still in their mouths, and Israel in Jesus day whose stomachs were satisfied and later condemned the one who fed them.
+Israel is not worse than anyone else; in fact, we have all acted just like them throughout the ages.
+Israel is therefore a microcosm of the rest of the world; others have condemned them, but they only prove they are no better than Israel, who is truly exemplary of mankind.
+See also: Israel (Exemplary of mankind); Rom 10-21; 202a

-· (234l) Kingdom of God Ø Pursuing the kingdom Ø Invest in the kingdom Ø Be a blessing Ø Freely give what you received from God
+(234l) Kingdom of God >> Pursuing the kingdom >> Invest in the kingdom >> Be a blessing >> Freely give what you received from God

 Mk 8-2,3

-· (29l) Gift of God Ø God knows our needs; therefore we don’t have to care -- Note that the people didn't raise a revolt and chant in Jesus' ear in one voice that they were hungry and needed food in order to make it back to their homes (some of whom came from a distance), until He finally succumbed to their cries and gave them something to eat.
+(29l) Gift of God >> God knows our needs; therefore we don’t have to care -- Note that the people didn't raise a revolt and chant in Jesus' ear with one voice that they were hungry and needed food in order to make it back to their homes (some of whom came from a distance), until He finally succumbed to their cries and gave them something to eat.
 Instead, it was Jesus' idea to feed the people; He knew their needs and fed them before they realized they were hungry.
-James says that if anyone lacks wisdom (or anything), we should ask of God, who gives to all liberally and without reproach, but how many times are our needs met and we don't even have to ask God.
+James said that if anyone lacks wisdom (or anything), we should ask of God, who gives to all liberally and without reproach, but how many times are our needs met so that we don't have to ask God for anything.
 He sees our need and meets it before we even have the occasion to send a formal prayer.
 If Jesus cares so we don't have to, how willing is He to meet our needs when we do care?

-· (123c) Thy kingdom come Ø Manifestations of faith Ø Love Ø Spiritual affection Ø Compassion is the emotion of the Spirit
+(123c) Thy kingdom come >> Manifestations of faith >> Love >> Spiritual affection >> Compassion is the emotion of the Spirit

 Mk 8,5-8